kyadi33/kyadi33/README.md

 ## About Me

 Welcome to my portfolio!
-My name is Yadira and I studied at UC Santa Barbara and graduated with a B.A. in Geography / GIS and specialize in using SQL and Excel for data manipulation and analysis.
+My name is Yadira and I studied at UC Santa Barbara and graduated with a B.A. in Geography / GIS.
+I specialize in using SQL and Excel for data manipulation and analysis.
 I am actively searching for a data analytics job where I may apply these skills to contribute to meaningful projects.

 I also showcase my data visualizations on Tableau.
 Visit my Tableau Public profile to view interactive visualizations and dashboards:
 - coming soon.